Skip to Main Content Skip to Main Navigation Skip to Footer

 View Course in Catalog

-This course prepares students for professional practice as a Professional Land Surveyor.
-Topics include subdivision design, site layout, zoning and land use regulations, professional ethics and business practice.
+This course introduces students to professional practice as a Professional Land Surveyor.
+Topics include subdivision design, site layout, zoning and land use regulations, professional ethics, and an overview of business practices.
+The course will culminate with the student preparing a professional quality survey deliverable presented to the class.

 Prerequisite/Corequisite: